ViktorBarzin/Website/content/blog/03-A-walk-down-infrastructure-lane.md

 As the tittle suggests It's time to go down infrastructure lane.
 In this blog post I'll show my "home" lab and all the services I've built so far.

+#### NOTE: I will do my best to keep this up to date so check this post regularly for updates, both to the content and the image at the end.

 Without further due let's get started.

 # Physical topology